How is Coin Value Determined?

 So the holding period of coins by collectors may extend over a “lifetime to many lifetimes” as these treasured heirloooms gets passed from descendent to descendent.

 This “hoarding” of coins by collectors is a significant factor in their long term track record.
-And, as the number of true coin collectors grow, the availability of finer numismatic coins can be expected to diminish in inverse proportion.
+And, as the number of true coin collectors grow, the availability of finer premium coins can be expected to diminish in inverse proportion.

 Other Factors in Coin Valuation